What’s the Difference Between Alpacas and Llamas?

 The hues in alpaca wool range from nearly white to milder shades of yellow and brown.
 Their faces and the rest of their bodies are entirely encased in soft, downy fur.

-They almost always have wool covering their entire bodies that is simply one color throughout.
+They almost always have wool covering their bodies, simply one color throughout.

 Llamas, on the other hand, typically produce more coarse wool and have a propensity to have distinctive spots and multicolored fur that can range from shades of white, brown, black, and red.